coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/testing/testing_with_jasmine.md

 {% endhighlight %}

-When we re-run we see the following.
+Compile calculator.coffee and refresh the browser to re-run the test suite.

 <img src="images/jasmine_failing_better.jpg" alt="Still failing, but better" />

 We now have 4 failures instead of our previous 8.
-That's a 50% improvment with 1 line of code.
-Not bad.
+That's a 50% improvment with only one line of code.

 ## <span style="color: green;">Getting the Tests to Pass</span>